rwxrob/zet/20210830003232/README.md

 different way.
 Our goal is to cover as many of the things possible that *all* employers trust and require.

+Here are your first missions.
+Do them in any order:

-Here's your first mission: Get a Linux Terminal
+* Get a Linux Terminal
+* Learn to Learn Like a Hacker

 Related:

-* [Beginner](/Beginner/) Boost: Before You Begin
+* [20210830025609](/20210830025609/) Beginner Boost: Before You Begin